 The prognosis can depend on individual scores on the MELD or CTP tests.
 For example, people with a MELD score of 15 or less have a predicted 3-month survival of 95%, but people with a MELD score of 30 can have an estimated 3-month survival of only 65%.25

 Liver Cirrhosis Treatment: Is There a Cure?

-If you have been diagnosed with alcoholic cirrhosis, the single most important thing to do is stop drinking.
+If you have been diagnosed with alcoholic liver disease, the single most important thing to do is stop drinking.
 Abstinence is the only way to possibly reverse liver damage, or at the minimum, prevent it from becoming worse.
-In some cases, a medically-supervised detox program may be required to safely reduce your alcohol levels and minimize symptoms of withdrawal.
+In some cases, decompensated cirrhosis can return to a compensated stage with resolution of contributing factors (e.g., quitting continued drinking).
+Know that attempts to suddenly quit drinking can pose certain health risks; however, a medically-supervised detox program can help you safely stop drinking by managing certain symptoms of withdrawal.

 - Schuppan, D., & Afdhal, N.H.
 (2008).
 Liver cirrhosis.
 Lancet, 371(9615), 838-51.

 - InformedHealth.
 (2009).
 How does the liver work?

 - National Institute of Diabetes and Digestive and Kidney Diseases.
 Symptoms and Causes of Cirrhosis: What are the symptoms of cirrhosis?

 - Mann, R.E., Smart, R.G., & Govoni, R. (2003).
 The Epidemiology of Alcoholic Liver Disease.
 Alcohol Research & Health, 27(3), 209-219.